 “Live From The Workshop” on WMOT

-WMOT’s HD channel is bringing back the radio series of live performances from the Jazz Cave originally aired on the radio station in the early 2000’s, through 2008!
+WMOT’s HD channel has brought back the radio series of live performances from the Jazz Cave originally aired on the radio station in the early 2000’s, through 2008!
 The project was lovingly edited and narrated by Laina Stanford, an NJW jazz vocal student and former college radio DJ, and features six seasons of live Jazz Cave performances.
-See the schedule below for upcoming shows:

 Most of you are are probably familiar with WMOT, FM 89.5, formerly a 24-hour jazz station that changed formats and now broadcasts as Roots Radio.
 What you may not know is that WMOT maintains a secondary channel with robust jazz programming, the MTSU Jazz Network!